Office of Diversity and Inclusion

 Housed in the Cross-Cultural Center, or the Tri-C, our office is a safe space open to all university students, faculty and staff.
 We are home to the:

-- Multicultural Student Council (MSC) — comprising of 9 student organizations and a student-led executive board
+- Multicultural Student Council — comprising of nine student organizations and a student-led executive board

 - WISE Program — facilitating academic fortitude, social awareness, and financial growth through mentoring underrepresented student populations